ska-sa/katgpucbf/doc/control.rst

 :samp:`?capture-start {stream} [{timestamp}]`, :samp:`?capture-stop {stream}`
     Enable or disable transmission of output data.
 This does not affect transmission of descriptors, which cannot be disabled.
-In the initial state transmission is disabled, unless the :option:`!--send-enabled` command-line option has been passed.
+In the initial state transmission is disabled, unless the :option:`!send_enabled=True` command-line option has been passed.

     If :samp:`{timestamp}` is specified, heaps with timestamps less than this